Last updated: Oct, 2020

 Contraction of matter is uniform.
 It arises from pressure exerted by space between things in a contained and steady state Universe, and it is the collapse of our three physical dimensions.
 Time's Paradigm describes this as a 'cosmological cycle of time', a deceleration and constant contraction from the speed of light (c) to zero velocity (z).

-The established, standard model for acceleration is linear, where (c) and (z) are limits at each end of this 'so called' speedometer.
-However, these end velocities are defined by their finality, and thus, the velocity of any body between them can be precisely extrapolated.
-This gives rise to a problem, as explained before in chapter 3.
-Infinity: Progress is not possible between established points or moments.
+The established, standard model for acceleration is linear, where (c) and (z) are limits at each end of this so called 'speedometer'.
+However, due to infinite regressions, progress is not possible between such established points or moments.
 Special Relativity, in its favour, had to conclude that (c) was invariant on a linear speedometer, thus avoiding relative establishment and allowing acceleration in time and space.

 Alternatively, UC offers a cyclical speedometer, where (c) and (z) do not exist; these two ends are conjoined in a circuit, like a clock or compass whose illusory spokes are simply named for our convenience.
 These redundant velocities, (c) and (z), are then attributes of every possible position in space.
 At all times we move towards and away from both.
 In addition, (c) is both the beginning of time and the end of acceleration, while (z) is both the end of time and the beginning of acceleration -- in essence, time and velocity share the same cycle!